Population estimates for England and Wales

 higher education students and schoolchildren studying away from home are resident at their term-time address

 members of the armed forces are usually resident at the address where they spend most of their time

-International migrants are usually resident if they intend to stay in England and Wales for more than 12 months.
+international migrants are usually resident if they intend to stay in England and Wales for more than 12 months

 Protection against disclosure

-The quality of the mid-year population estimates are consistently monitored by ONS.
-This includes quality assurance of the administrative and survey data sources that are used to calculate the estimates; the statistical methods applied to produce the estimates and the tables of data published on our website.Back to table of contents
+We consistently monitor the quality of the MYEs.
+This includes quality assurance of the administrative and survey data sources that are used to calculate the estimates, the statistical methods applied to produce the estimates, and the tables of data published on our website.Back to table of contents

 Natural change (births, deaths and ageing)